 While these networks may organically form in in-person offices, fully-inclusive ERGs for remote teams require intentional support from leadership.
 Furthermore, these groups may experience unique pandemic challenges which warrant special attention on today’s remote teams.

 Parenting Employee Resource Groups

-As part of their inclusion efforts, ERGs can also help spearhead D&I related programming.
+As part of their inclusion efforts, ERGs can also help spearhead D&I-related programming.
 This programming can include cultural celebrations, internal or guest speakers on relevant topics, or community volunteering projects.
 Devoting the time and resources to these events pays dividends with increased engagement.

-“Employers should be careful about establishing rigid leave policies because the enforcement of such policies may materialize into a claim for religious discrimination under Title VII,” says Lori Rassas in Employment Law: A Guide to Hiring, Managing and Firing for Employers and Employees “For example, if an employer has a policy that only two people in a department can take time off on any given workday and three people request the day off to attend religious services, the employer might be subject to a workplace discrimination claim under Title VII for religious discrimination by the person whose request is denied if a reasonable accommodation is possible and is not offered”.
+“Employers should be careful about establishing rigid leave policies because the enforcement of such policies may materialize into a claim for religious discrimination under Title VII,” says Lori Rassas in Employment Law: A Guide to Hiring, Managing and Firing for Employers and Employees.
+“For example, if an employer has a policy that only two people in a department can take time off on any given workday and three people request the day off to attend religious services, the employer might be subject to a workplace discrimination claim under Title VII for religious discrimination by the person whose request is denied if a reasonable accommodation is possible and is not offered”.

-Final Word: Outcomes not Output
+Final Word: Outcomes, not Output

-Emphasizing diversity and inclusion creates a culture where employees feel comfortable bringing their whole selves to work.
+In addition, emphasizing diversity and inclusion creates a culture where employees feel comfortable bringing their whole selves to work.
 On virtual teams, a holistic approach to management is required to build relationships that power successful teams.